🔐 Credential Management

 Sensitive Data Protection

-The credentials.json file contains cleartext passwords and NTLM hashes.
+The variables.json file contains cleartext passwords and NTLM hashes.
 Always protect this file with restrictive permissions (600), encrypt backups before transfer, and securely delete workspace data after engagement completion using clear_all.

 Credential Testing